 However, hemp contains none of the mind-altering characteristics of cannabis.
 It’s actually best known for its use as a textile fiber and is used to make thousands of different products.
 It’s long been used to make things like bible paper and books, and eating hemp seeds has sustained people for centuries.

 Hemp also contains high amounts of CBD.
-This important chemical compound is what makes it one of the best natural products to complement wellness.
-Well-known for promoting calm, CBD from hemp is becoming increasingly more popular for people looking for natural ways to soothe their senses.
+Well-known for its potential to help promote a sense of calm, CBD from hemp is becoming increasingly more popular for people (and their pets) looking for natural ways to soothe their senses.

 Why CBD from Hemp Is So Beneficial

-Those who have discovered CBD products made from hemp are raving about the benefits.
-From enhancing calm to promoting restful sleep, CBD hemp oil reviews offer a lot of insight into why so many people are using these products.
+Those who have discovered CBD products made from hemp are raving about the potential benefits.
+From providing joint support to promoting restful sleep, CBD hemp oil reviews offer a lot of insight into why so many people are using these products.

-Before understanding exactly why CBD from hemp is so beneficial, it’s probably best to understand a little more about hemp and the CBD that is derived from it.
+Before understanding exactly why CBD from hemp is so intriguing, it’s probably best to understand a little more about hemp and the CBD that is derived from it.

 3 Useful Facts about CBD from Hemp

 Right below are the facts behind some of our most frequently asked questions: